ivanbelenky/pygame-hot/README.md

 <!-- add a disclaimer that this is still in the early stages of development
 -->

-:warning: **Disclaimer:** I did not use pygame at all, I spent more time on building this utility than the library itself :D
+:warning: **Disclaimer:** ~I did not use pygame at all, I spent more time on building this utility than the library itself :D~ I spent a couple of hours on pygame, take this with a grain of salt, this is a simple wrapper on a runnable HotGame class.
+Pretty simple and naive loop consiting of `check deps --> compile --> show errors if any --> configure game --> run game --> repeat`

 ## Features